chnm/datascribe-site/content/resources/tutorials/buildform.md

 You will be building your form in DataScribe which has a defined set of options for fields.

-- Checkbox
-  - Input type: checkbox
-  - Options: Set box checked by default
-- Date
-  - Input: Select year, month, and day in a series of dropdown menus.
-  - Options:
-- DateTime
-  - Input: Select year, month, day, hour, minute and second from a series of dropdown menus.
-  - Options:
-- Number
-  - Input: Numbers only.
-Decimals permitted with a point but not a comma.
-  - Options:
-- Radio
-  - Input: Click a radio button
-  - Options:
-- Select
-  - Input: Select from a dropdown menu
-  - Options:
-- Text
-  - Input: Single line text entry
-  - Options:
-- Textarea
-  - Input:
-  - Options:
-- Time
-  - Input: Select hour, minute and second from a series of dropdown menus.
-  - Options:

 |Field |Input type |Options|
 --- | --- | --- |
 |Checkbox |Checkbox | Set box checked by default|